 Although there’s no shortage of exciting attractions in Copenhagen, the capital of Denmark, there are also plenty of cool places to see beyond the city limits.
-Having lived in Copenhagen for the past 3.5 years, I’ve done a good amount of exploring in this part of the country and have therefore put together a list of the best day trips from Copenhagen which I’ll share with you in this article.
+Having lived in Copenhagen for the past 4 years, I’ve done a good amount of exploring in this part of the country and got inspired to put together a list of the best Copenhagen day trips which I’ll share with you in this article.

 These trips offer a lovely break from the busy city and its tourist hordes and take you to charming villages, beautiful coastal areas, castles and cliffs.
 Whether you’re a local or a visitor, whether you’re interested in architecture, nature, history or art, there’s something in this list for everybody.